Mass media in the Philippines: Radio

 Electrical Supply Company in Manila.
 Radio broadcasting is regulated by the National Telecommunications Commission (NTC), on content, frequency and licensing matters.
 There are about 1,000 radio stations in the Philippines, both on the AM and FM bands.

-Broadcast radio stations in the Philippines are assigned four-letter callsigns, containing the two-letter prefixes DW, DX, DY and DZ.
+Broadcast radio stations in the Philippines are assigned four-letter call signs, containing the two-letter prefixes DW, DX, DY and DZ.
 The suffix usually indicates the island group the station is in (DW and DZ used for Luzon, DX for Mindanao and DY for the Visayas).
-The Philippines is one of the few Asian countries that use callsigns for broadcast radio stations (the others being Indonesia, Japan, South Korea and Taiwan).
+The Philippines is one of the few Asian countries that use call signs for broadcast radio stations (the others being Indonesia, Japan, South Korea and Taiwan).

-Radio networks are primarily owned by private broadcasters, some of the largest being the MBC Media Group, Radio Mindanao Network, GMA Network and TV5 Network.
+Radio networks are primarily owned by private broadcasters, some of the largest being the MBC Media Group, Radio Mindanao Network, Aliw Broadcasting Corporation, GMA Network and TV5 Network.
 The remainder fall under government broadcasters such as the Presidential Broadcast Service (PBS) and religious broadcasters such as the Catholic Media Network (CMN) and the Far East Broadcasting Company (FEBC).
 AM stations usually broadcast in news and talk formats; FM stations usually broadcast both local and foreign popular music, but has also seen usage by news/talk and community radio broadcasters especially in the provinces.
 Most radio stations broadcast in Tagalog and regional languages, and the rest in English.